hashgraph/hl-mercury/README.md

 The [Linux Foundation's](https://www.linuxfoundation.org/) [Hyperledger](https://www.hyperledger.org/) is an influential distributed ledger platform suitable for use in many enterprise use cases.
 Hyperledger is an open source collaborative effort created to advance cross-industry blockchain technologies.
 It is a global collaboration, hosted by The Linux Foundation, including leaders in finance, banking, Internet of Things, supply chains, manufacturing and Technology.

 Dr. Leemon Baird's [hashgraph algorithm](http://leemon.com/papers/2016b.pdf) is a major step forward in distributed consensus research.
-Hashgraph forces us to think about the limitations current blockchain technologies and enables the next wave of distributed ledger technology.
-Legers built using the hashgraph algorithm are:
+Hashgraph forces us to think about the limitations current blockchain technologies and how we can create next-generation distributed ledgers of the future.
+Ledgers built using the hashgraph algorithm are:

 - [Performant](https://www.hederahashgraph.com/platform#speed)
 - [Secure](https://www.hederahashgraph.com/platform#security)